T-Joseph-Kim/NetworksProject2/README.md

 This program allows clients to synchronize files with a server by comparing MD5 hashes of files in specified directories.
 It uses multithreading to handle multiple clients and performs file transfers through socket communication.

+Please run the program slowly to avoid any errors.

 ## Features

 - **LIST**: Displays the list of files available on the server.